BECOME A YOUNGER YOU WITH

 Pros: Quick and effective procedure for adults with mild jowling and sagging of cheeks; shorter recovery time; smaller incisions

 Cons: Does not address the neck and full jawline; results are not as extensive or long-lasting as a Full Facelift.

 Lower Facelift: The Lower Facelift corrects the jowls and the upper neck but does not address any sagging of the cheeks or the lower neck.
 It addresses the bottom one-third of the face.
 It adds definition to the lower jaw and chin.
 It includes tightening the upper segment of the platysmal muscles around the chin.

 Incision: The Lowe Facelift incision goes from the hairline at the temple to the front of the ear.

-Candidates: The Lower Facelift is indicated for people whose main concern is nasolabial folds and marionette lines.
-Typically, adults in the age of 40-60 opt for this surgery.
+Candidates: The Lower Facelift is indicated for people whose primary concern is nasolabial folds and marionette lines.
+Typically, adults between the age of 40-60 opt for this surgery.

 Pros: Helps with the jaw-chin definition adding dimension to facial contours

 Cons: Does not correct hanging cheeks or the lower neck

 Neck Lift: The Neck Lift, clinically referred to as Platysmaplasty, corrects loose skin on the neck but does not address any sagging of the cheeks and jowls.
 It addresses the bottom of the face down to the neckline.
 It adds definition to the neck, jawline, and chin.
 It includes tightening the platysmal muscles from the chin to the collar bone.
 A complete Neck Lift is a strong and recommended complement to a Full Facelift.
 While a Full Facelift tightens the face up to the jawline and the upper neck, the Neck Lift addresses the neck area down to the collarbone.

 Incision: The Neck Lift incision may be around the ear and earlobe or under the chin.